nofrillsplugins/matomo-simple-ab-testing/README.md

 ## Description

-Simple A/B Testing is a plugin for Matomo to do simple A/B testing experiments with Matomo.
+Simple A/B Testing is a plugin for Matomo to do A/B testing experiments through Matomo.

 ## Dependencies